masudcsesust04/masudcsesust04.github.io/blogs/learn-ruby.md

 a = Array.new
 a.class.ancestors
 ```
+TODO: Add multiple inheritance using module with example.

 ## Ruby modules?
 Modules are a way of grouping together methods, classes, and constants.
 Modules give you two major benefits.